 Borrows: This class represents the one-to-many relationship between members and books.
 In typical one-to-many relationships, the association class can be efficiently implemented as a part of the two classes at the two ends.

-Holds: Unlike Borrows, this class denotes a many-to-many relationship between the Member and Book classes.
-In typical many-to-many relationships, implementation of the association without using an additional class is unlikely to be clean and efficient.
+Holds: Unlike Borrows, this class denotes a many-to-many relationship between the Member and Book additional class is unlikely to be clean and efficient.